IntersectAustralia/excel-fu/module-3/index.markdown

 As a quick and dirty check, you might like to enter the following formula into Excel to estimate the expected row count ```=(YEAR(TODAY())-1859)*365.25```.
 It's a bit rough, but it will tell us if we're in the ballpark.
 How does it work?

 <div class="note">
-Weather dataset has successfully been imported into Excel in a workable format
+Weather dataset has successfully been imported into Excel in a workable format.
 </div>

 <a class="next-link" href="{{ site.baseurl }}/module-4/">Go to the next module</a>